1984 NBL season: Ladder

 The home-and-away regular season took place over 17 rounds between 3 February and 17 June, with nine teams in the Eastern Division and eight teams in the Western Division.
 Each team would play the other teams in their division twice and the teams in the opposing division once.
 This meant that Western Division teams played 23 games and Eastern Division teams played 24.

 The NBL tie-breaker system as outlined in the NBL Rules and Regulations states that in the case of an identical win–loss record, the results in games played between the teams will determine order of seeding.

 1Head-to-Head between Coburg Giants and Newcastle Falcons (1-1).
 Coburg Giants won For and Against (+4).

 2Head-to-Head between Melbourne Tigers and West Adelaide Bearcats (1-1).
 Melbourne Tigers won For and Against (+9).

 3Head-to-Head between Bankstown Bruins and Frankston Bears (1-1).
 Bankstown Bruins won For and Against (+13).

 4Head-to-Head between Canberra Cannons and Adelaide 36ers (1-1).
 Canberra Cannons won For and Against (+7).

 5Head-to-Head between Hobart Devils and Devonport Warriors (1-1).
 Hobart Devils won For and Against (+1).

 Finals

 Playoff bracket

-The NBL finals series in 1984 consisted of the elimination-style divisional finals, two semi-final games, and one championship-deciding grand final.
+The NBL finals series in 1984 consisted of the elimination-style divisional finals, two semifinal games, and one championship-deciding grand final.